frederic-perez/AmE-dictionary/data/dictionary.md

 __sappy__ _adj_ _Sappy smile._
 __Saran wrap__ _n_ :two::dart: _(Cookery)_ A thin, clear, stretchy plastic sheeting used as a moisture-proof wrapping.
 __Saratoga__ _n_
-__sarcasm__ _n_ Sarcasm is using irony to mock something or to show contempt.
+__sarcasm__ _n_ /SAHR-kaz-um/ :two: Sarcasm refers to the use of words that mean one thing to communicate the exact opposite of that thing, especially to insult someone, to show irritation, or to be funny.
+Sarcasm is using irony to mock something or to show contempt.
 Example: Oh, yeah, he is a great guy.
 A great guy who took the last slice of pizza.
 __sarcopenia__
 __sarcophagi__ _n_
 __sarcophagus__ _n_ :two: A stone coffin, often inscribed or decorated with sculpture.